mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/cdrfgzip/README.md

                         specify the compressed format (gzip) used for original cdr file.
 Default is plain csv.
 ```

-**Note**, If the value of maxlines option is 0, then the default 1000000 will be used.
+**Note**, If the value of the maxlines option is 0, then the default 1000000 will be used.
 If the specified filter file does not exist, then filtering will be ignored.

 ### Description